-Now that 2016 has come to a close, there are some wines that had a lasting impression and are truly stellar.
-Between wine tastings, wineries visited, and countries traveled over the last year, here is list of exceptional wines and wineries I discovered throughout this past year.
-Furthermore there is no particular order, the wines chosen are only those that were written about during this past year.
+Now that 2016 has come to a close, some wines had a lasting impression and are truly stellar.
+Between wine tastings, wineries visited, and countries traveled over the last year, here is a list of exceptional wines and wineries I discovered throughout this past year.
+Furthermore, there is no particular order; the wines chosen are only those that I wrote about during this past year.
 These are all wines that wowed me during the past year.

 Here are the wines that stood out as very memorable for 2016: